234th Rifle Division: Into Poland and Germany

 On December 18 Colonel Turyev left the division and was soon sent to study at the Voroshilov Academy, where he would remain until after the German surrender.
 In August he was given command of the 341st Rifle Division but was moved to the reserve in April 1947 due to illness.
 He was instrumental in forming a museum to the 234th in Yaroslavl and died in 1986.
 He was replaced in command the next day by Col. Afanasii Ivanovich Seliukov, who would lead the division until it was disbanded.
 This officer had previously served as deputy commander of the 260th Rifle Division.

 At the outset of the Vistula-Oder Offensive the division was back in 77th Corps of 47th Army in 1st Belorussian Front.
-The Front was ordered to launch a supporting attack north of Warsaw with the 47th along a 4km-wide front for the purpose of clearing the German forces between the Vistula and Western Bug, in conjunction with the left wing of 2nd Belorussian Front.
+The Front was ordered to launch a supporting attack north of Warsaw with the 47th along a 4 km-wide front for the purpose of clearing the German forces between the Vistula and Western Bug, in conjunction with the left wing of 2nd Belorussian Front.
 Following this the Army was to outflank Warsaw from the northeast and help capture the city in cooperation with the 1st Polish Army and part of 61st and 2nd Guards Tank Armies.